lanceman2/quickstream/README.md

 libquickstream.so.
 Another aspect of a block is whither it is a simple block or a super block.
 Super blocks are in some ways similar to GNUradio hier (hierarchical) blocks, but they play a more pivotal role in a quickstream user/developer workflow; i.e. quickstream forces users to make a super block order to be able to run a flow graph.
-That helps to insure that product stays in the quickstream workflow, as compared to in the GNUradio workflow most product is lost to programs outside the GNUradio workflow.
+That helps to insure that product stays in the quickstream workflow, as compared to in the GNUradio workflow where most product is lost to programs outside the GNUradio workflow.
 If you don't know what I mean, try to reproduce a GNUradio flow graph (native gnuradio-companion file) from a python script that was generated from gnuradio-companion, or from the C++ code it generated.

 #### On Block Boiler Plate Code